jigx-com/jigx-docs-examples/docs/Components/charts/bar-chart.md

 :::VerticalSplitItem
 The jig displays a bar chart with an annual overview of finances.
 The x-axis shows the months and the y-axis the monetary amount.
 Using number formatting, we can have any currency displayed.

-**Examples:
+**Examples:**
-**See the full code sample using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/static-data/bar-chart-finance-statistic/bar-chart-finance-statistic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/static-data/bar-chart-finance-statistic/bar-chart-finance-statistic.jigx).
-See the full code sample using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/dynamic-data/bar-chart-finance-dynamic/bar-chart-finance-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/dynamic-data/bar-chart-finance-dynamic/bar-chart-finance-dynamic.jigx).

-**Datasources:
+**Datasources:**
-**See the full datasource code sample for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/dynamic-data/bar-chart-finance-dynamic" target="_blank">GitHub</a>.&#x20;
+See the full datasource code sample for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples/jigs/jigx-components/bar-chart/dynamic-data/bar-chart-finance-dynamic).
 :::
 ::::